© Crown copyright 2022

 This publication is available at https://www.gov.uk/government/publications/child-oral-health-applying-all-our-health/child-oral-health-applying-all-our-health

-Oral health is part of general health and wellbeing and contributes to the development of a healthy child and school readiness.
+Oral health is part of general health and wellbeing, and contributes to the development of a healthy child as well as school readiness.

 Tooth decay is the most common oral disease affecting children and young people in England, yet it is largely preventable.